Data Privacy

 6. Review children's data handling: DPDP's under-18 threshold may require significant product changes

 Don't Sign Blindly.
+Protect Yourself.

 Templates are just a start.
-Use AI to scan your specific contract for hidden risks and unfair clauses in 60 seconds.
+Use Contract Shield's AI to scan your contract for hidden risks, unfair clauses, and Indian legal compliance issues — in 60 seconds.

 Analyze Your Contract Free →